 - 1. officer;

-- 2. director;
+- director:

 - 3. employee (see "Discussion" below);

 - 4. partner;

-- 5. owner (complete or partial);
+- 5. owner (complete or partial); or

-- 6. shareholder; or
+- shareholder.

-- 7. prior long-term contractual relationship.

 Discussion: The determination as to whether a particular transaction involves an "interested officer" often calls for a judgment on the part of the auditor.
 A helpful concept to remember for analysis is that it is a conflict of interest to be on both sides of a contract or transaction.